Since tabletops are exposed to stains and moisture, you must seal them with a strong sealant. So, how to finish a tabletop with polyurethane?

-To finish a tabletop with polyurethane, you need to start by sanding down the wood with 220-grit sandpaper.
-Then, apply the undercoat, sand, and apply 3 coats of polyurethane.
+To finish a tabletop with polyurethane, sand the surface with 220-grit sandpaper, apply the undercoat (paint), sand, and then apply 3 coats of polyurethane.

-Polyurethane is a synthetic top coat or sealant that is reinforced with additives, solvents, synthetic resins, and urethane compounds.
-Urethane, the key ingredient in polyurethane paint is a plastic-like compound that is flexible, durable, and weather-resistant when dry.
+This synthetic sealant is reinforced with additives, solvents, synthetic resins, and urethane compounds.
+Urethane, the key ingredient, is a plastic-like compound that is flexible, durable, and weather-resistant when dry.

 How To Finish a Table Top With Polyurethane?

 Applying polyurethane to tabletop isn’t hard as long as you know the right steps.